They are a little smaller and "skinnier" than I was expecting but I'm expecting great things. Time will tell. thanks

 Sandbar Willow Trees (Salix exigua)

 The sandbar willow is a medium-sized clumping, shrub variety of willow, sometimes called the narrow leaf or coyote willow.
-Sandbar willow trees are native to North America, unlike weeping willow trees, and have the most extensive range of all American willows.
+Sandbar willow trees are native to North America, unlike weeping trees, and have the most extensive range of all American trees.
 They are known for growing naturally along riverbanks and other marsh regions from Alaska to Mexico.
 The leaves of sandbar willow trees are gray-green with distinctive silky white hairs.

 Black Willow (Salix nigra)

 Black willow trees are another species of willow native to North America - the widest native variety of willow.
 The black willow has a rich history with its roots and bark being used by Native Americans in traditional medicines to treat an array of ailments.
-Black willow trees get their name from the color or their bark, which is dark brown to black.
-Black Willow trees feature dark-green leaves that fade to yellow-green in the fall.
+They get their name from the color or their bark, which is dark brown to black.
+They also feature dark-green leaves that fade to yellow-green in the fall.
 They are quite hardy, capable of growing in very moist regions, and they are often used to prevent erosion and remove toxins from soil.

-TThey are quite hardy, capable of growing in very moist regions, and they are often used to prevent erosion and remove toxins from soil..
+They are quite hardy, capable of growing in very moist regions, and they are often used to prevent erosion and remove toxins from soil..
 Willow Trees also referred to as Weeping Willows, and they are abundant in colder climates.
 This species is easily identifiable by its arching stems that hang down gracefully and whimsically.
 These trees thrive in moist soil and commonly found in damp areas near ponds and streams.
-Willow Trees are also known for their strength and stability.
+They are also known for their strength and stability.
 They produce large roots that help keep this tree anchored in the Earth, even in the harshest of conditions.